9 Essential Herbs for Your Home Apothecary + Soothing Tea Recipes

 Originating in Northern Africa and the Mediterranean around 1500 B.C., peppermint has been a staple when used in food and holistic medicine.

 Peppermint is great to soothe an upset stomach and improve digestion.
 If you have irritable bowel syndrome, peppermint may ease your pain, gas and diarrhea.
 Peppermint is used around the world to treat colds, flus, coughs, and soothes sore throats.
-When used topically, this herb has a cooling effect on scrapes, burns, rashes and hives and can be applied to the temples when experiencing a headache!
+When used topically, this herb has a cooling effect on scrapes, burns, rashes and hives and can be applied to the temples when experiencing a headache.
+This herb is a powerhouse in oral care, helping the clean up of pathogens and working in synergy with the oral microbiome.
+Here are a few of our favorite oral care products with Peppermint: Triple Mint Enamelizer Toothpaste, Mint Condition Mineral Tooth Powder, Mint + Myrrh Tooth Serum, Mint + Myrrh Oil Swishing Serum.

-When using peppermint in capsule form, you may take 500-1,000 mg of dried peppermint leaves after you eat.
+You can also take peppermint in capsule form.
 It is important to know that you should only use peppermint capsules when they are prepared with an enteric coating.
-This means that your stomach acid won’t dissolve the herbs right away, and your body can have the chance to receive the benefits.
+This means that your stomach acid will not dissolve the herbs right away and your body can have the chance to receive the benefits.

 6. Echinacea